dmbarbour/glas/docs/GlasApps.md

 ## Application State

-Standard glas applications will provide access to a key-value database.
-Because state is a common requirement, glas languages should provide syntax to conveniently bind state to the external database.
-For example, we might declare variables within hierarchical application components.
-Depending on convention and configuration, different volumes of the database might be shared, persistent, or even distributed and mirrored, similar to memory-mapped IO.
+The glas runtime will provide a hierarchical key-value database for application state.
+A programming language for glas systems should make it easy to bind state to variables and hierarchical software components.
+Compared to conventional programming languages, there is more emphasis on stable, static allocation of state because it simplifies orthogonal persistence, schema updates, and live coding.

+A runtime configuration will usually describe at least one persistent database that is shared between glas applications by a single user, or perhaps shared between a few mutually trusted users.
+A configured database could be distributed, with built-in support for mirroring.
+Additionally, the runtime provides an in-memory database whose lifespan is limited to the OS process.
+An application can choose between binding state to an in-memory or configured database.

-Specialized data types, such as counters, queues, and bags, can potentially enhance performance and partitioning tolerance.
+Specialized data types, such as queues, and bags, can potentially enhance performance and partitioning tolerance.
 For example, we can still write to a queue even if we're in a separate partition from the reader, whereas in general writing to a remote variable should be blocked.

 Database keys are abstract and ephemeral.
-The runtime provides initial key and hierarchical constructors.
+Initial keys refer to the configured or in-memory databases.
+Hierarchical structure is based on providing a key constructor such as `path(dbKey, "foo")`.
 Persistent references such as URLs must be translated to ephemeral keys before use.
-This provides a robust opportunity to handle disruption, redirection, authorization, and revocation in context of live coding and open systems.

-*Note:* This state model supports semi-transparent persistence and distribution.
-Applications designed for persistence or distribution can transparently run as short-lived or local.
-But any such design would requires careful attention to initialization, schema migration, and network partitioning tolerance.

 ### Indexed Collections